SitecorePowerShell/Console/Documentation/Markdown/Get-Domain.md

 ## Detailed Description

-The Get-Domain cmdlet returns all the domains or the specified domain.
+The Get-Domain command returns all the domains or the specified domain.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions